lucaspcamargo/newbase/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSD 3-Clause license, for now.
+Future development may change this.
 See [LICENSE](LICENSE) for details.

----
+## Get in Touch

 For questions, suggestions, or bug reports, please open an issue or contact the maintainer.